 Avery has soloed with orchestras throughout the United States, including the Aspen Philharmonic Orchestra, Tuscarawas Philharmonic, MostArts Festival Orchestra, Oregon Mozart Players, the Bravura Philharmonic Orchestra and Symphony in C. A passionate chamber musician, she regularly collaborates with ensembles, recently sharing the stage with the Balourdet Quartet at Bravo!Vail.
 She also frequently performs as a guest artist with the Jupiter Symphony Chamber Players in New York.

 Avery received the Audience Prize at the 2019 Cliburn International Junior Piano Competition, and was the winner of the Aspen Music Festival Concerto Competition, MostArts Festival Piano Competition, and 2019 National YoungArts Competition.
 She is an alumna of the Verbier Festival & Academy, Gstaad Piano Academy, and the Lang Lang International Music Foundation’s Young Scholars Program, a four-year winner of the US Chopin Foundation Scholarship, and has made several appearances on Philadelphia’s WRTI classical radio and National Public Radio’s (NPR) From The Top.

 At the invitation of Sir András Schiff, she will join the Building Bridges concert series and appear in recitals throughout Europe in the 2022/23 season.
 She will also make her debut with the Maryland Symphony Orchestra, Fort Collins Symphony, and Louisville Orchestra.

 Avery is originally from Washington, D.C., where she studied with Marina Alekseyeva.
-Avery currently resides in Philadelphia and studies at the Curtis Institute of Music with Gary Graffman and Robert McDonald; she also studied with Jonathan Biss while at Curtis.
+She currently resides in Philadelphia and studies at the Curtis Institute of Music with Robert McDonald.
+She has also studied with Gary Graffman and Jonathan Biss while at Curtis.